The Best Weekend Getaways Within 5 Hours of NYC

 Best Bike Getaway: Montauk, New York

 Board a morning train with your two wheels (remember to bring that $5 lifetime bike permit) and get off at the Westhampton station.
-From there, pedal about 45 miles along waterfront roads, through the Hamptons and out to Ruschmeyer’s hotel in Montauk, where you'll drop your backpack, change into a bathing suit, and cruise eight minutes to the 82-year-old Duryea’s Lobster Deck for a big, buttery lobster roll.
+From there, pedal about 45 miles along waterfront roads, through the Hamptons and out to Ruschmeyer’s hotel in Montauk, where you'll drop your backpack, change into a bathing suit, and cruise eight minutes to the 84-year-old Duryea’s Lobster Deck to pick up a big, buttery lobster roll to eat by the lake across from the restaurant.

 By public transit: Ride the LIRR from Penn Station two hours to the Westhampton station, where you’ll start your two-wheeled trip.